digitonic/filament-rich-editor-tools/README.md

 2) Macros on Filament's `RichContentRenderer` to work with Table of Contents data:
    - `toTableOfContents(int $maxDepth = 3): array` — returns a nested TOC array from the current renderer content.
    - `processHeaderIds(Editor $editor, int $maxDepth = 3): void` — assigns unique IDs to heading nodes inside a TipTap `Editor`.

-These are registered once and applied automatically to all renderers.
+3) A command used to migrate old blocks from tiptap format to rich editor format These are registered once and applied automatically to all renderers.

 ## Usage

+### Convert your blocks
+`php artisan filament-rich-editor-tools:migrate-blocks "App\Models\Page" blocks`

+Replace the model and field name as needed.
+This will overwrite existing DB records.
+So take a backup.

 ### Use our editor